-- Year
+- Date

-- Title/Work/Program
+- Title/Work/Event/Program

+- Venue and City/State, if applicable

 - Key Artists/Personnel

 - # of Classes, Performances, Exhibitions, Residencies, etc.

 - # of Participants or Audience.
 If any programming would be listed in more than one year, you may provide consolidated participant/audience numbers with the listing for the first year.

-- Touring Info, If Applicable
+- Touring Info, if applicable

 Providing information in bulleted or list form is acceptable.
 Do not submit this information as a separate work sample.
-(1,000 character Limit, including spaces is available for each year/season.)
+(1,000 character limit, including spaces is available for each year/season.)

-Tab 4: Project Info
+Tab 4: Project Details